 An arrest may be carried out anywhere, as long as there is a probable cause for the arrest.

 For instance, if you have been suspected to have committed a crime, you may be arrested in your residence, on the street, in the office, place of work, worship centre and so on.

 Primarily, arrests are made by law enforcement agencies, which are empowered by law to carry out an arrest when a person is suspected to have committed, is committing or likely to commit a crime.In Nigeria, arrests can be carried out by:

-While arrests by private citizens are subject to fewer constitutional requirements than an arrest by law enforcement officers, there are still rules that apply.
+While arrests by private citizens are subject to fewer legal requirements than an arrest by law enforcement officers, there are still rules that apply when an arrest is carried out.
 Failure to abide by these rules can result in civil and criminal liability for the arresting individual.